Modified racing: Asphalt modified

-The largest builder of modifieds in the US is former driver Maynard Troyer, who (after retiring in 1982) set up shop and in the 1980s was turning out 100 asphalt modifieds annually.
+Touring Series

+Midwest Modifieds Tour

-The NSTA Top Speed Modified Tour is located in Carmel, Indiana, and has been around for approximately 30 years (www.TopSpeedMods.com).
-These asphalt race cars got their start at Mount Lawn Speedway near Indianapolis.
-It was once called the USA Modified Series.
+The Midwest Modifieds Tour started in 1989 as the E-Mod Series at Mount Lawn Speedway near Indianapolis IN.
+It has undergone several name changes including ICAR, NSTA Top Speed Modified Tour, and the USA Modified Series.
 This travelling series races at local short tracks in Indiana, Michigan, and Ohio.
 In 2013 they raced for the first time on a road course, near South Haven, Michigan, at Gingerman Raceway.
 The series changed hands for 2017, from ICAR to NSTA, after being purchased by John Robbins (nephew of the former ASA pioneers) from Dave Muzillo.